EbYVarghese18/DevOps_Project_03/README.md

      kubectl apply -f myapp-green/service.yaml
 8. Check the service list to see the link to the deployed apps: minikube service list
-9. Now to redirect the traffic from blue to green, edit the service file and update the selector to myapp-green:
+9. Now to redirect the traffic from blue to green, edit the service file and update the selector to myapp-green:<br>
-     selector:
+     selector:<br>
-       app: myapp-green
+       &nbsp;&nbsp;app: myapp-green<br>
 10. Refresh the blue page to see the update

 # Installation: By using Jenkins and Argo (Automation)